yogesh-aggarwal/sql-tools-lib/README.md

 ## Resources

+Read the full [Documentation](https://yogesh-aggarwal.github.io/sql-tools-lib) for more information

-You can contribute to it through <a href="https://github.com/yogesh-aggarwal/sql-tools-lib">GitHub</a>.
+You can contribute to it through [GitHub](https://github.com/yogesh-aggarwal/sql-tools-lib)

 ## View project at [GitHub](https://github.com/users/yogesh-aggarwal/projects/2)